AI Avatar Video for Customer Support and Onboarding

 Onboarding video sequences: design principles that drive retention

-Completion tracking: connect video views to your CRM or customer success platform.
-Customers who complete onboarding sequences are predictive of retention — track it as a leading indicator of churn risk.
+Completion tracking: link video views to your CRM or customer success platform.
+Customers who finish onboarding sequences tend to stay.
+Track this as an early warning sign of churn risk.

-The support teams that have invested in avatar-led knowledge bases are not just deflecting tickets — they are building a content asset that improves the customer relationship at every touchpoint, 24 hours a day, in any time zone.
+Support teams that invest in avatar-led knowledge bases do more than deflect tickets.
+They build a content asset.
+It improves the customer relationship at every touchpoint.
+It works 24 hours a day, in any time zone.

 Measuring the ROI of avatar support content

-Agent handle time: tickets that come in from customers who have watched a preparation video should have shorter handle times.
+Agent handle time can be shorter.
+Some tickets come from customers who watched a prep video first.
+These tickets may take less time to handle.
 Track this as a quality metric.

 How TTGC approaches support video systems

-Ready to build a support and onboarding video system that runs without requiring your team to answer the same question for the thousandth time?
+Want a support and onboarding video system that runs on its own?
+One where your team stops answering the same question for the thousandth time?
 Let's scope it.

-Book a free Brand and Growth Assessment and see exactly how Through The Glass Creatives would approach it.
+Book a free Brand and Growth Assessment.
+See exactly how Through The Glass Creatives would approach it.

 Sources